top of page

 Consent

-Consent is mandatory.
-We ask that you also consider your own and respect others’ boundaries while communicating online.
+We ask that you consider your own and respect others’ boundaries while communicating online.
 While we may be online and not be with other people ‘in the flesh’, boundaries are still important!
-Honour yours and others — it’s an important part of self care and being in right relationship with community!
+Honour yours and others - it’s an important part of how we care for ourselves and each other!

 Impact is more important than intention.